PrateekPheonix/CoffeeHtml/README.md

 # CoffeeHtml
-This is my first HTML5 project. open index.html for the first page. navigate through the rest
+This is my first HTML5 project./n
+open index.html for the first page./n
+navigate through the rest./n